 All applicants to the MS in Computer Science program must meet the following minimum requirements to be considered for admission:

-Completed a bachelor’s degree with a minimum 2.5 cumulative grade point average (GPA)
+Completed a bachelor’s degree with a recommended 2.5 cumulative grade point average (GPA)

 Coursework or work experience in all of the following: